Our experts have ranked 300+ telescopes

 The Optical Tube Of Infinity 70AZ

-The Infinity 70AZ has an ample-length dew shield, but it isn’t painted very well on the inside.
-I recommend roughing up the inside with some coarse grit sandpaper (the dew shield comes off the scope very easily—just pull) and spraying some flat black spray paint on it.
-The inside of the optical tube isn’t painted the best, and it isn’t baffled particularly well, so glare can be a problem with this scope on/around bright objects.
-Also, nearby stray lights will have an easier time getting into the tube.
+The Infinity 70AZ has an ample-length dew shield.
+But the inside isn’t painted the best, and it isn’t baffled particularly well to block unwanted light either.
+So glare is sometimes a problem with this scope on/around bright objects.
+Also, nearby stray lights have an easier time getting into the tube.

 The focuser on the Infinity 70AZ is a standard 1.25” rack and pinion unit, mostly made out of plastic.
 It’s acceptable, if subpar, even by the standards of typical cheap rack-and-pinion focusers.